oxygenxml/oxygen-git-client-addon/README.md

 ## Switching between local branches

-To switch between local branches, use the **Change branch** action from the toolbar of the **Git Staging** view and select the desired branch from the presented combo box.
+To easily switch between local branches, use the menu shown when pressing the button from the top-right corner of the **Git Staging** view, button that presents the name of the current branch.
+Local branches can also be changed using the **Git Branch Manager** (more information in the "Git Branch Manager" section).

-New branches can be created from the History table using the **Create branch** action in the contextual menu.
+New branches can be created from the Git Branch Manager or from the History table using the **Create branch** action in the contextual menu.

 ## Working with submodules